Our Story

 Heartbreak and Growth

+Time marches on, and as a young teenager, I dreamed of raising my own litter of puppies, like my brother.
 Stemming from my love of Lassie & Bassets, I purchased another Basset Hound female from a local breeder.
-She wasn’t like Lassie nor the Bassets my brother had.
+She wasn’t like Lassie nor the Bassets my brother raised.
 She was scared and unsocialized.
 When she whelped her first litter, she had ten puppies, and we lost all of them.
 She was scared, often barking at anyone who came around, and her mothering ability suffered.
 I found out she was lying on her puppies, unaware she was crushing them, within a few days she had unknowingly killed them all.
 My heart was broken yet again, and I decided to take a bit of a break from breeding.
 I didn’t want to go through that loss again.

 A Second Attempt